Foresight 4 VCT

 This is a concentrated portfolio.
 Datapath represents a large chunk of the enlarged VCT and problems with that business will have a significant impact on performance.

-Foresight may raise up to £100 million in new money.
-A large portion of the portfolio will then be in cash awaiting investment, which could be a risk.
-The management is confident it will invest the cash in a relatively short period - investors need to decide is this is realistic.
+Foresight may raise up to £80 million in new money.
+A large portion of the portfolio will then be in cash awaiting investment.